 Secret Chicago wants to help you make the most of your free time and keep you informed!
 We’ll be putting out “Don’t miss” and “ICYMI” plans and news for you each week, so you’ll always catch an incredible event or story.
-Here are some of them that you may have missed over the last week.

 [Featured image from Upsplash]